vuejs/pinia/packages/docs/core-concepts/index.md

 })
 ```

 In order to extract properties from the store while keeping its reactivity, you need to use `storeToRefs()`.
-It will create refs for any reactive property.
-This is useful when you are only using state from the store but not calling any action:
+It will create refs for every reactive property.
+This is useful when you are only using state from the store but not calling any action.
+Note you can destructure actions directly from the store as they are bound to the store itself too:

 ```js
 import { storeToRefs } from 'pinia'